wJoenn/louisramosdev/content/blogs/rails-api-authentication-with-devise-and-json-web-tokens.md

 ### Adding secured authentication to our Rails api with the devise and devise_jwt gems.

-In the previous article of this serie, <a href="/blogs/create-a-rails-7-rest-api" target="_blank">Create a Rails 7 REST API</a>, we created an API that can create, destroy and complete a given task as well as return a list of all of our tasks.
-The application is basic but the concepts applied can basically be reproduced for most of the logic you'd need from your API.
+In the previous article of this serie, <a href="/blogs/create-a-rails-7-rest-api" target="_blank">Create a Rails 7 REST API</a>, we made an API that can create, destroy and complete a given task as well as return a list of all of our tasks.
+The application is basic but the concepts applied can be reproduced for most of the logic you'd need from your API.

 An exception to this is going to be authentication.<br />
 Authentication is a complex topic that requires thorough security measures to ensure the users' personal data is safe.
 Most of the time this is something you'll want to use a dedicated tool for and in Rails application the most widely used auth tool is <a href="https://github.com/heartcombo/devise" target="_blank">Devise</a>.

 Devise works really well in a Fullstack Rails application but it wasn't made to work with an API.
 The problem is that when working with an API the user needs to pass down data from the Client to the API and we need to secure this data transfer too.
-There are a couple ways to do that but the one I'm gonna go with in this article is called JSON Web Tokens, or `JWT` for short, and we have a wonderful pair that to Devise with the help of <a href="https://github.com/waiting-for-dev/devise-jwt" target="_blank">devise_jwt</a>.
+There are a couple ways to do this but the one I'm gonna go with in this article is called JSON Web Tokens, or `JWT` for short, and we have a wonderful way to pair that to Devise with the help of <a href="https://github.com/waiting-for-dev/devise-jwt" target="_blank">devise_jwt</a>.

-Alright let's begin by installing Devise to our existing API first and change a couple things in our `Task` model at the same time.
+Alright let's begin by installing Devise to our existing API and change a couple things in our `Task` model at the same time.

 ## Installing Devise